Gone With The....

 Jamie Garcia

-Can we talk about how Foundations of Graphics & Compute - Volume 2: Rendering handles simulation?
-So ai!
+Can we talk about how Foundations of Graphics & Compute - Volume 2: Rendering handles graphics?
+So simulation!

 Jamie Garcia